 Maintaining the integrity of your personal information

-Some of your personal information that is collected by the platform is entered directly into the platform by you and this always accessible to you when you log in to the InnoWell platform.
+Some of your personal information that is collected by the platform is entered directly into the platform by you and is always accessible to you when you log in to the InnoWell platform.
 If your contact details change, we ask that you update this information promptly.

-For participants, for personal information entered by your care service provider, we take steps through training and education as well as platform design to ensure so far as we can that the information they enter is accurate, complete and up to date.
+For participants, for personal information entered by your care service provider, we take steps through training and education as well as platform design to ensure so far as we can, that the information they enter is accurate, complete and up to date.

 How do we keep your personal information secure?

 We take all reasonable steps to protect your personal information from misuse, interference and loss as well as from unauthorised access, modification and disclosure.
+We:

 How can you access and correct your personal information?